 If you have any special equipment you would like to use, such as a chainsaw or tractor, please make sure you bring all supplies necessary, such as fuel and safety equipment.
 Make sure only properly-trained operators are using special equipment.
 Since you are volunteering, you will not be paid or reimbursed for any services you may perform.

 If you are going to volunteer during an emergency, and a VRC has been setup to process volunteers, please bring a completed Volunteer Registration Form and Liability Waiver with you to the VRC.
-These forms are available by using the download links at the bottom of this page.

 Make sure you bring appropriate attire for work you may be doing: